Dyscalculia was not something I was aware of until 2004. The Journey from there has been tough and I thought I’d share my story.

 Some of the words in this song from Gilmore Girls: A Year In The Life also sum up some of my feelings and it’s impossible to not feel a little emotional from this.

-Well simple answer slightly better most of what I wrote above is the same and not really changed but I recently took 2 maths tests one while I was doing a pre-screening for a job interview and one for Derbyshire’s Derby College.
+Well simple answer slightly better but most of what I wrote above is the same and not really changed.
+However I recently took 3 maths tests one while I was doing a pre-screening for a job interview, one for Derby College and the final one while completing a well being course.

-Both Indicated I have gone from Entry Level 3 to Entry Level 2.
-It’s only small but I am delighted with that I have been working so hard since I wrote this piece originally in private learning when I can.
+All Indicated I have gone from Entry Level 3 to Entry Level 2.
+It’s only small improvement but I am delighted with that.

-This has given me determination to try and learn more and I am looking at the future with hope.
+This has given me determination and I am looking at the future with hope.

 If you would like to learn more about this learning difficulty you can check out : https://www.bdadyslexia.org.uk/dyslexic/maths-difficulties-dyscalculia